Natural Yogurt: The Most Unique Topical Treatment For Acne

 Yogurt increases skin hydration and moisture

-Why topical yogurt clears skin and acne.Recently, the discovery of healthy gut bacteria has opened a whole new realm of opportunity for acne.
+Recently, the discovery of healthy gut bacteria has opened a whole new realm of opportunity for acne.
 Bacteria which lower inflammation, churn out serotonin, and enhance nutrient absorption have all been discovered.
-There’s millions of these strains and more juicy facts are revealed constantly.
+There’s millions of these strains, and more juicy facts are being revealed constantly.

 But there’s another area colonised by microorganisms which is much less investigated – the skin.
-Many interesting facts have emerged: p.acnes bacteria causes acne, while malassezia yeasts causes pityrosporum folliculitis.
+Many interesting facts have emerged: p.acnes bacteria causes acne, while malassezia yeasts cause pityrosporum folliculitis.
 P.acnes substrain 1a is much worse for acne compared to beneficial strains.
 The skin also has colonies of bifidobacterium which can prevent yeast overgrowth.

 Knowledge is exploding, and topical creams containing probiotics are becoming increasingly popular.
 For example, one purchasable probiotic spray contains Ammonia-Oxidizing Bacteria, known as “sweat eating bacteria”.
+After consuming ammonia in sweat for its own energy, AOB churns out healthy metabolites which improve skin tone and appearance.

-AOB has the interesting property of consuming ammonia, a component of sweat.
-During consumption, AOB churns out healthy metabolites which improve skin tone and appearance.
 Ammonia-oxidising bacteria is found naturally in human skin pores, but in low levels.
 This spray intends to increase its levels and benefits…

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!